Absolute continuity of degenerate elliptic measure: Introduction

 In the last fifty years, it has been of great interest to study this problem on domains with rough boundaries.
 For this purpose, one typically investigates the properties of the corresponding elliptic measure, which provides a representation formula for solutions to the Dirichlet problem \eqref{eq:D} with continuous data on the boundary.
 The techniques from harmonic analysis and geometric measure theory have allowed us to study the regularity of elliptic measures and hence understand this subject well (cf. \cite{K}).
 Roughly speaking, the solvability of the Dirichlet problem is equivalent to quantitatively absolute continuity of the elliptic measure with respect to the boundary surface measure.
 On the other hand, the good properties of elliptic measures enable us to effectively use the machinery from these fields to obtain information about the topological properties and the regularity of the domains.
 These promote great advances in the understanding of the connections between harmonic analysis, partial differential equations, and geometric measure theory.

 The study of absolute continuity of elliptic measure originated from the classical result of F. and M. Riesz \cite{RR}, which proved that for a simply connected planar domain with a rectifiable boundary, harmonic measure $\w_{-\Delta}$ is mutually absolutely continuous with respect to the surface measure $\sigma$.
 In dimensions greater than 2, a quantitative analogue ($\w_{-\Delta} \in A_{\infty}(\sigma)$, cf. Definition \ref{def:Ainfty}) was established by Dahlberg \cite{D77} in Lipschitz domains, by Jerison and Kenig \cite{JK} in $\BMO_1$ domains, by David and Jerison \cite{DJ} in chord-arc domains, and by Azzam et al. \cite{AHMNT, HM, HMU} in $1$-sided chord-arc domains.
 This was culminated in the recent results of \cite{AHMMT} under some optimal background hypothesis.
-Beyond that, for the general uniformly elliptic operators, Hofmann et al. \cite{HMMTZ} formulated the optimal conditions on a matrix of coefficients (that is, the gradient of the coefficients satisfies an $L^2$-Carleson condition) to guarantee absolute continuity of the elliptic measure with respect to the surface measure ($\w_L \in A_{\infty}(\sigma)$), which extended the previous results in \cite{HMT, KP}.
+Beyond that, for the general uniformly elliptic operators satisfying the Dahlberg--Kenig--Pipher condition, Hofmann, Martell, Mayboroda, Toro, and Zhao \cite{HMMTZ} showed the absolute continuity of the elliptic measure with respect to the surface measure ($\w_L \in A_{\infty}(\sigma)$), which extended the previous results in \cite{HMT, KP}.

 The absolute continuity of elliptic measure is also closely linked with the solvability of the Dirichlet problem \eqref{eq:D}.
 The importance of the quantitative absolute continuity of the elliptic measure with respect to the surface measure comes from the fact that $\w_L \in RH_q(\sigma)$ (the Reverse H\"{o}lder class with respect to $\sigma$) is equivalent to the $L^{q'}(\sigma)$-solvability of the Dirichlet problem (cf. \cite[Theorem~1.7.3]{K}) for the uniformly elliptic operators.
 Furthermore, the $\BMO$-solvability of \eqref{eq:D} can be characterized by $\w_L \in A_{\infty}(\sigma)$.
 This was shown in \cite{FS} for the Laplacian in $\R^{n+1}_+$, and extended to uniformly elliptic operators in Lipschitz domains \cite{DKP} and $1$-sided chord-arc domains \cite{Zhao}.
 In the non-connected case, Hofmann and Le \cite{HL} provided some criterion.
 A main difficulty in the proof of $\BMO$-solvability is the $\S<\N$ estimate (the conical square function is controlled by the non-tangential maximal function in $L^q(\mu)$).
 The latter goes back to the work of Dahlberg, Jerison, and Kenig \cite{DJK} in Lipschitz domains.